peterhinch/micropython-tft-gui/README.md

 not run until the scheduler is stopped (``Screen.objsched.stop()``).
 See the scheduler README for full details.

-By default tft_local.py instantiates the scheduler with a heartbeat on the Pyboard's red LED.
+By default ``tft_local`` instantiates the scheduler with a heartbeat on the Pyboard's red LED.
 If writing threaded code it provides visual confirmation that the scheduler is running, and that no thread is hogging execution by failing to yield.